Strophox/tetro-tui/README.md

 ## Future Work

+- The game snapshot functionality is limited to restoring the board and the pieces that are yet to be played - with notable exception of when taking a snapshot after pressing hold for the first time until a piece is locked.
+This bug should be fixed, or ideally, the functionality generalized to be able to take a snapshot of any game mode.
 - Comprehensiveness of project README.
   - Many small details of the `tetrs_engine` are not properly explained (e.g. the initial rotation mechanic, which allows spawning a piece immediately rotated if a rotation button was held).
 - FIXMEs in the code base.